 As trust and authenticity increasingly becomes a concern for all kinds of digital media content, we have been working toward a solution for addressing the problem of authenticating cultural heritage images.
 The Digital Object Authenticity Working Group (DOAWG) goal is to establish a method for displaying descriptive and technical process metadata for digital surrogates representing archival objects in an easily accessible and understandable way.

-The GLAM community (Galleries, Libraries Archives and Museums) is missing established methods for easily displaying metadata that represents information about the creation of the digital object, as well as verification methods for ensuring that the digital object is true to the original.
+The GLAM community is missing established methods for easily displaying metadata that represents information about the creation of the digital object, as well as verification methods for ensuring that the digital object is true to the original.
 Our plan to address these gaps is to use the International Press Telecommunication Council (IPTC) Photo Metadata Standard in conjunction with the ISO 19264-1 standard and content authentication tools developed by the Coalition for Content Provenance and Authenticity (C2PA).
 By publishing this metadata and verification within the widely-used IIIF framework, we believe that institutions can more easily share their collections ethically and securely, and end users can reliably access complete and accurate information.

 Doug Peterson